The Center for Inquiry strives to foster a secular society based on reason, science, freedom of inquiry, and humanist values.

-Atheism can be defined as the lack of belief in a god or gods.
-Despite common stereotypes, atheists aren’t necessarily anti-religion, nor do they “worship” themselves instead of a god.
+Atheism is the lack of belief in a god or gods.
 Atheism indicates what someone does not believe.
 It says nothing about what someone does believe.

 Secular can mean something that doesn’t have any affiliation with religion.
 Secularism does not refer to opposition to religion.
 The secular community applies to people who live without religion, particularly those who define themselves as atheists, humanist, or similar groups.

-Skepticism is a healthy habit of mind that both prepares us to welcome new ideas and yet cautions us to analyze them critically, to see if they hold up to scrutiny.
-It’s an attitude that allows us to navigate, to the best of our abilities, the murky divide between sense and nonsense, science and pseudoscience, in the quest for a more reasonable world.
+Skepticism is a way of thinking that allows us to welcome new ideas and yet cautions us to analyze them critically.
+It’s an attitude that allows us to navigate, to the best of our abilities, the murky divide between sense and nonsense, science and pseudoscience.